sevenview/votd/README.md

 Bible translation of your choice.
 Votd uses a small plugin system that allows users to include their own API system in a separate module within the Votd library.

-More can be found on the 'Contributions' page regarding plugins.
+More can be found on the {file:CONTRIBUTING.md Contributing} page regarding plugins.

 ## Installation